London's clean air 'ULEZ' to be extended today – how to check if you'll be charged £12.50 a trip

 You're responsible for ensuring you pay the ULEZ charge

-The current rules on paying the ULEZ charge will remain in place from Monday 25 October.
-They are:
+The current rules on paying the ULEZ charge will remain in place from 25 October.
+They were:

 - £12.50 for most affected vehicle types, including cars, motorcycles and vans that weigh up to and including 3.5 tonnes.
 Almost all cars are lighter than 3.5 tonnes.